A quantum expectation identity: Applications to statistical mechanics: Canonical and grand canonical identities

 Using Eq. (\ref{canonical2}) in the second term of Eq. (\ref{canonical3}), we finally obtain

 where $\mathrm{Var} \left( \hat{H} \right)$ is the variance in the energy of the system, namely

 Then, by means of the chain rule and using $\beta=1/kT$, we finally obtain

 where $C$ is the heat capacity of the system, $T$ is the absolute temperature and $k$ is the Boltzmann constant.
-Traditionally, Eq. (\ref{FD_termo}) is understood as one instance of the fluctuation-dissipation theorem \cite{kubo_book}; it relates an external change in energy, driven by a change in temperature (hence, dissipation) with the internal fluctuations of the energy in equilibrium \cite{kubo}.
-It supports the name given to Eq. (\ref{FD_theorem}), namely the fluctuation-dissipation theorem.
+Traditionally, Eq. (\ref{FD_termo}) is understood as one instance of the fluctuation-dissipation theorem (FDT) \cite{kardar} (thermodynamical FDT); it relates an external change in energy, driven by a change in temperature (hence, dissipation) with the internal fluctuations of the energy in equilibrium.

 \end{itemize}